Anshum-Malhotra/React-assessment-29may2025/README.md

+To run the project locally, navigate to the "dynamic-multi-step-form-react directory" and follow these steps:

+npm install
+npm run dev

+This will install all dependencies and start the development server.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.